GNicola/Batch-Processing/README.md

 # Batch-Processing
 Repository with Matlab code developed during my class of Celestial Mechanics.
-The detailed description can be found into the pfd file hw4.
+The detailed description of what I did can be found into the pfd file hw4.